faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:5d] Should infants be baptized?</span>

 The idea that infant baptism was an abomination was being discussed widely at that time.
-For instance, Stephen Blanchard, in a letter to Ethan Smith, the congregationalist minister in Hopkinton NH where Oliver Cowdery may have attended Church, {{ link(text="argues", path="/letter-from-stephen-blanchard-to-ethan-smith/") }}:
+For instance, Stephen Blanchard, in a letter to Ethan Smith, the congregationalist minister in Hopkinton NH where Oliver Cowdery may have attended Church, [argues](/letter-from-stephen-blanchard-to-ethan-smith/):

 > To me it seems strange, that you can see ... absurdities in the Episcopal plan relative to *infant baptism* and *confirmation* ...  and not see, that the *doctrine* of *infant baptism* itself is the very foundation of all those inconsistencies ...
 I contend, that no one can have a right to the *outward* and *visible* sign, unless he possess the *inward* and *spiritual* grace.

-And, in the course of his writing on the topic, Blanchard gives {{ link(text="an informal bibliography of all those writing against infant baptism at the time", path="/letter-from-stephen-blanchard-to-ethan-smith/#informal-bibliography-against-infant-baptism") }}:
+And, in the course of his writing on the topic, Blanchard gives [an informal bibliography of all those writing against infant baptism at the time](/letter-from-stephen-blanchard-to-ethan-smith/#informal-bibliography-against-infant-baptism):

 > Without going into the elaborate productions of Dr. Gill against Clarke, Booth's pedo-baptism examined, Baldwin against Worcester, or Merrill's seven sermons; if we take a candid survey of Foot's letters to bishop Hoadly, P. Chapin's letter to N. Worcester, and Baldwin's letter to a Friend; we find, these short essays contain the sum of the arguments, and are sufficient to convince every rational and unprejudiced enquirer of the futility of all, that has been said in favor of infant sprinkling And these had been entirely unnecessary, if nothing had been published attempting to establish that, which is not found in the bible.